mostafachegeni/UZH-Cardano-Network/scripts/step5_mint_token.md

-# Minting NFTs in the UZH-Cardano-Network
+# Mint Native Tokens in UZH-Cardano-Network

 This guide provides a step-by-step walkthrough on minting non-fungible tokens (NFTs) within our private Cardano network, known as [UZH-Cardano-Network](https://github.com/mostafachegeni/UZH-Cardano-Network).